 So, for instance, if you gave customers a free cleaning solution sample bottle when they purchased a pair of sunglasses, you would want to automatically apply that product to the cart when they have at least one pair of sunglasses in the cart.

 You’d also want that cleaning solution sample bottle added to the cart automatically.

 First, the Cart Conditions:

-Next, you need to set the product that is going to be automatically added.
+Next, you need to set the product that will be automatically added.
 You do that in the Add Products tab.

-And lastly, you need to tell it to auto apply, this is the easy bit.
+And lastly, you need to tell it to auto-apply:

 Let’s give it a test: